-- 1(Of an animal) feel or scrape with a paw or hoof: the horse rose up, its forelegs pawing the air [no object]: young dogs may paw at the floor and whineMore example sentences
+- 1(Of an animal) feel or scrape with a paw or hoof: the horse rose on its strong haunches, its forelegs pawing the air [no object]: young dogs may paw at the floor and whineMore example sentences

 - Jonah saw several of the creatures pawing at the air and shaking their heads.

 - The glorious creature pawed the ground with it's silver hooves and snorted deep of the cold air.

 - Juno looked around and saw that Riddle was right, for the two horses were pawing at the ground in agitation.